itsarvindhere/Stack/044. Count Collisions on a Road/Notes.md

 So we see that points 1 and 2 are the same and the only thing that's different is the initial directions of the two cars and the count by which we have to increment our number of collisions.

+# WITHOUT STACK APPROACH - O(N) Time & O(1) Space

+From the stack approach, what did we understand?

+	If a Car is stationary, all the cars moving towards it previously will collide If a car is moving towards left, all the cars moving towards right will collide with it If a car is moving towards left and previous car is stationary, there will be only one collision

+So, do we even need a stack for this?
+We can easily keep track of how many cars are moving towards right at any time using a simple counter variable.

+And similarly, we can use a variable to keep track of what was the previous car's direction.

+And that's the idea of the O(1) space approach.

+DO note that when current car is moving towards left and previous car is moving towards right, the total number of collisions will be -

+			Count of cars moving towards right + 1

+Example: If we have "RRRL"

+Then, when the last car collides, count will be incremented by "2" and now cars will become stationary.

+In other words, the string will now be "RRSS"

+This means, the previous cars that were moving towards right will now increment the count of collisions by only 1, not by 2.

+So for this case, total number of collisions -> 2 + 1 + 1 => 4 => (Count of Cars moving towards right + 1)